 Before we get into it, let’s make sure we’re speaking the same language.

-Domain: A group of computers and devices on a network that are administered as a unit with common rules and procedures.
+Domain: A group of computers and devices on a network that is administered as a unit with common rules and procedures.
 A subdomain (sometimes called a child domain) is a smaller part of a larger domain.

 Domain name: A unique name that identifies a website.
 For example, the domain name of this website is “cosettepaneque.com”.

 Web hosting: The business of housing, serving, and maintaining files for a website.
-Websites are hosted, or stored, on servers.
+Web sites are hosted, or stored, on servers.

 Hosted or self-hosted website?

 Hosted platforms include Blogger, Squarespace, Tumblr, Weebly, Wix, and WordPress.com.
 All you have to do is create an account and create your pages or start your blog.
 They’re usually free, but they may offer upgrades and premium plans for more features.
 These platforms are designed to be user-friendly and you don’t need to know how to code.
 They own and manage your site so you don’t have to worry about updates or security.